-I have come to find that the years of my early twenties have been among some of the best years of my life.
+I have come to find that the years of my early 20s have been among some of the best years of my life.

 Moving away to college, going to concerts and bars with my friends, wild frat parties, beach days, becoming a college cheerleader, getting my first real job as a personal trainer (offering potential for a career).

-I've compiled a list of things for all girls in theirs twenties to remind themselves.
+I've compiled a list of things for all girls in their 20s to remind themselves.

 1. No one knows what they're doing and if they say they do, they're lying.